Complete Psionic

 Complete Psionic is a supplemental rulebook for the 3.5 edition of the Dungeons & Dragons role-playing game published by Wizards of the Coast and released in April 2006.
 It is the first 3.5 edition supplemental rulebook published by Wizards of the Coast which focuses on psionics since the Expanded Psionics Handbook.

 Contents

-It presents additional material relating to psionics, including three new classes and a variant of the psion, eight new prestige classes, a new psionic race and many feats and psionic powers.
+It presents additional material related to psionics, including three new classes and a variant of the psion, eight new prestige classes, a new psionic race and numerous feats and psionic powers.
 Complete Psionic also explores the concept of illithid heritage through new character options: nine illithid heritage feats and a prestige class, the Flayerspawn Psychic.

-The 160-page book was notable for using a recent formatting style adopted by Wizards of the Coast which generally involves an increase in page count for a given amount of information, by including more background information.
+The 160-page book was notable for adopting a recent formatting style by Wizards of the Coast, which generally involves an increase in page count for a given amount of information by including more background information.
 For example, classes and prestige classes include additional information on their role within the game, their organisation and lore.
 This formatting style resulted in eight prestige classes in Complete Psionic versus thirty-six in Complete Warrior.